jkvor/emysql/README.md

 #### Sample database

-You should have a mysql server installed and running.
-For the above sample, create a local mysql database:
+For the above sample, create a local mysql database.
+You should have a mysql server installed and running:

 	$ mysql [-u<user> -p]
 	mysql> create database hello_database;